Turn the act of sleeping into your new workout

 Lately it seems like being a part of a so-called “fit-fam” is the thing to do.
 From pre-workout and protein to cross-fit and body building, fitness has become a way of life.
 What does this have to do with sleeping you ask?
 Take everything that goes into planning a work out and use it to plan your sleep.

-When I get ready to go to the gym I have a list of things I need.
+When we get ready to go to the gym we have a list of things we need.
 The right running shoes, the right playlist, some protein and a new routine.
-I can’t make it through a workout without these things just like I can’t fall asleep without my mattress and favorite blanket.
-To help you plan a winning sleep routine, I’ve put a list together to help you.
+Can’t make it through a workout without these things just like we can’t fall asleep without a comfy mattress and favorite blanket.

 So how do you reach these goals?
 Identify your challenges as your first step to understanding why you aren’t feeling energized when you get up in the morning.
 Just like we measure our Body Mass Index in the fitness world, there are ways to measure how you sleep.
 Technology has provided us with all different sleep trackers and apps to determine how many hours you spent actually sleeping and how many tossing and turning.